EventUI/EventUIjs/doc/eventui.md

     1. **Pop-Ins**: These are 'banner-like' Panes that are anchored between other elements to form a 'bar' that is anchored in between other elements on the X and/or Y axes.
 The most common use case for these are things like horizontal or vertical navigation bars, or those annoying 'accept cookies' banners that pop up on most web sites (thank you EU bureaucrats for keeping us safe from fully functional websites).
 1. **Runtime CSS Classes**: Instead of in-lining style properties directly on HTML tags, or worse yet - making style tags and stuffing them with CSS strings at runtime - EventUI uses the browser's native CSSRule API to generate and edit CSS classes in memory without adding a style tag for every batch of changes - all that is needed is one style tag (that was not loaded via a cross-origin request, browser security prevents reading or writing CSSRules in that case) to hook into and manipulate CSS rules dynamically, including **removing** existing rules from existing selectors.
 1. **Object Diffing**: A standalone utility for comparing two objects and quickly identifying the differences and similarities between both.
 The diffing algorithm can be configured so that deep objects graphs can be compared based on property values or by reference (i.e. answering the questions of "are these two object graphs equivalent?" versus "do both objects contain the same object instance?").
 In addition, the diff module contains functionality for generating **value hash codes** for objects to easily determine object equality.
 The diff utility produces an object graph that enumerates all the properties in common, that are different, and all comparisons made total between two graphs that contain metadata on the comparison made and why the values were deemed to be different beyond a simple value equality comparison.

-### A Basic Use Case with Race Conditions

-#### The Problem
-One of the most common spawning grounds for the type of bug that EventUI was designed to work around is raising a normal DOM event, either via some user action (like a click) or via a custom event dispatch (usually done with a tool like jQuery).
-The eventing structure in the native DOM is a beautiful thing, but it predates async functions and doesn't work properly with them: when using an async function as an event handler, the DOM's bubbling process for events won't await the async function and will instead invoke the async function, then move on to the next function in the bubbling event 'stack' without awaiting the previous function.

-Consider the following code:

-    addEventListener('click', async function (event)
-    {
-        console.log("Handler 1 Start");
-        await fetch(/*Some web service call*/);
-        console.log("Handler 1 Finish");
-    });

-    addEventListener('click', async function (event)
-    {
-        console.log("Handler 2 Start");
-        await fetch(/*Some other web service call*/);
-        console.log("Handler 2 Finish");
-    });

-The output from this code sample is predictable when run initially ("Handler 1 Start" then "Handler 2 Start" will be logged), but can finish in any order (depending on which web service call takes longer).
-If this code relies on the response from the first call being processed before the second call, problems will inevitably arise due to the race condition that was created: there's nothing forcing handler 2 to wait for handler 1 - they will race to completion.

-If, at the time of authoring, web service call #1 is **always** faster than web service call #2, this code will behave predictably and correctly, and can likely sit there for years without issue.

-***Then something changes:*** The browser could, for some reason, start aggressively caching response to the second web service call and not hit the server at all (and will finish almost instantly), the first web service call could have additional work added to it on the server that makes it run slower, or the second web service call could be optimized on the server to make it always run faster than the first - or even worse, *sometimes* run faster than the first.

-#### A Bad Solution

-If any of these things happen, the application will become unstable and bugs/crashes will occur, and the more code that relies on handler 1 finishing before handler 2, the harder this will be to correctly fix.

-This example happens to be done in such a way that a wait loop can fix the race, but it's starting to get messy and introduces issues and potential bugs of its own:

-    var fetch1Finished = false;

-    addEventListener('click', async function (event)
-    {
-        console.log("Handler 1 Start");
-        await fetch(/*Some web service call*/);
-        fetch1Finished = true;

-        console.log("Handler 1 Finish");
-    });

-    addEventListener('click', async function (event)
-    {
-        console.log("Handler 2 Start");

-        while (fetch1Finished === false)
-        {
-            await $evui.waitAsync(10); //wait in 10 millisecond increments in a async loop for the first call to signal that it's done
-        }

-        await fetch(/*Some other web service call*/);
-        console.log("Handler 2 Finish");
-    });

-If the two handlers are 'miles apart' in the codebase, this is much harder to fix (and is usually the case).

-#### A Better Solution

-Now, using some of EventUI's tooling, this problem can be fixed forever:

-    addAsyncEventListener('click', async function (event)
-    {
-        console.log("Handler 1 Start");
-        await fetch(/*Some web service call*/);
-        console.log("Handler 1 Finish");
-    });

-    addAsyncEventListener('click', async function (event)
-    {
-        console.log("Handler 2 Start");
-        await fetch(/*Some other web service call*/);
-        console.log("Handler 2 Finish");
-    });

-The use of EventUI's "addAsyncEventListener" (which has been appended to the EventTarget prototype, so all objects with `addEventListener` also have `addAsyncEventListener` attached to them by default) **does** respect 'awaiting' async functions, so handler 2 will **never** fire until handler 1 has finished completely.

-This does come at a cost of losing the parallelism of running both requests at the same time and instead forcing them to waterfall, but sometimes performance must be sacrificed for stability (after all, what good is performance if the application doesn't work).
-There are some other caveats to using `addAsyncEventListener` vs `addEventListener`, but they are not relevant to this example.